lblod/app-reglementaire-bijlage/.changeset/odd-llamas-hang.md

 "app-reglementaire-bijlage": patch
 ---

-Addition of migration which ensures the versions of a `document-container` resource is stored through a `pav:hasVersion` relationship
+Addition of migration which ensures the versions of a `document-container` resource are stored through a `pav:hasVersion` relationship